 The flower heads are spectacular.
 Clusters of small, pink flowers are carried beneath 2 or 3 tiers of pink bracts that grow to 4-inches (10 cm) long.

 Varieties with darker pink flowers are sometimes available.
 Medinilla magnifica 'Rubra' has darker pink flowers.
 'Superba' has larger flowers that are dark pink.

 Cut it back.
 After flowering, prune the plant back by as much as half to control its size.

 Wondering whether to repot?
 Repotting is probably only needed every couple years.
 Put Medinilla magnifica in a big container.
 If you want to control its size, keep the plant in the same pot and top-dress it every year.

 Winter Care.
 Give this evergreen shrub a dry, cool rest in winter.
 It will tolerate a minimum of 60°F/16°C in winter.
 Cut back on water -- but don't allow the soil to dry out -- and stop fertilizing during this winter rest.
 Maintain high humidity with a cool-mist room humidifier.
 Added humidity also helps to prevent an invasion of spider mites that are attracted to dry conditions.

 Height: Up to 4 ft (1.2 m)

 Humidity: High humidity is a must.
 It's a good idea to use a humidity monitor near your plant, rather than guess.
-Indoor air can become extremely dry during the winter months.
+Indoor air can become extremely dry during the winter months without our noticing it.
 If the relative humidity drops below 60%, use a cool-mist room humidifier or set the plant on a tray of wet pebbles.